awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.viewing.md

    A *scaling event *is generated when the DB cluster scales up, scales down, pauses, or resumes\.
 The following image shows examples of these events\.
 ![\[Aurora Serverless scaling events\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-scaling.png)

 You can also monitor your Aurora Serverless DB cluster in CloudWatch\.
-Specifically, you can monitor the capacity allocated to the DB cluster with the `ServerlessDatabaseCapacity` metric\.
-In addition, you can monitor all of the standard Aurora CloudWatch metrics, such as `CPUUtilization`, `DatabaseConnections`, `Queries`, and so on\.
+In particular, you can monitor the capacity allocated to the DB cluster with the `ServerlessDatabaseCapacity` metric\.
+You can also monitor all of the standard Aurora CloudWatch metrics, such as `CPUUtilization`, `DatabaseConnections`, `Queries`, and so on\.
+You can also have Aurora publish some or all database logs to CloudWatch\.
+You select which logs to publish when you create the cluster, or by modifying an existing cluster\.
+For details about how to monitor Aurora clusters through CloudWatch, see [Publishing Amazon Aurora MySQL Logs to Amazon CloudWatch Logs](AuroraMySQL.Integrating.CloudWatch.md)\.

 To connect to an Aurora Serverless DB cluster, use the database endpoint\.
 Follow the instructions in [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md) to connect to your Aurora Serverless DB cluster\.